-ASHTANGA means 8 STEPS
+ASHTANGA means 8 BRANCHES

-VINYASA means SYNCHRONISATION of MOVEMENT & BREATH
+VINYASA means SYNCHRONISATION of MOUVEMENT & BREATH

-Mysore Style & Led Practice
+Mysore Style & Led Classes

-NADI SHODANA (the intermediate series) helps with PURIFICATION of the nervous system.
+NADI SHODANA (the intermediate series) helps in the PURIFICATION OF THE NERVOUS SYSRTEM.

 STHIRA BHAGA A, B, C & D (the advanced series) promotes SERENITY & DIVINE STABILITY.

-The 8 Steps
+The 8 branches

-for the last 3 and are sometimes called the outer support or outer aids.
+for the last 3 and are sometimes called external support or

-Physical purification (body consciousness)
+Physical purification (body awareness).

-The subtle purification (the consciousness of subtle energy, prāna)
+Subtle purification (awareness of subtle energy, prana).

 Concentration of Buddhi (individual intellect) in and out of Manas.

-State of Being (meditation)
+State of Being (meditation).

-Identification in Purusha (pure consciousness) totality, liberation.
+Identification with the Purusha (pure consciousness) totality, liberation.